rafalp/Misago/README.rst

 * Complete moderation toolset allowing admin-approved moderators to edit, move, hide, approve, delete or close user posted content.
 This also includes option to delete or block user accounts or avatars.
 * Ban system allows you to ban existing users as well as forbid certain user names, e-mails or IP addresses from registering accounts.
 * Permission system allowing you to control which features are available to users based on their rank, roles or category they are in.
+* Post accurate read tracker that lets your users spot threads with new posts as well as let moderators spot unapproved replies and non-moderators spot approved posts.
 * Private threads feature allowing users to create threads visible only to them and those they've invited.
 * Python-based profile fields framework letting site owners to define custom fields for users to fill in complete with powerful customization options for custom requirements, display or validation logic.
 * Rich polls  system, allowing polls with public and private voters, single and multiple choices as well as ones that allow vote change or limit voting tp limited period of time.